MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-configuration-baseline.md

 ## Alerts Tab properties

-- Generate Alerts: True or False (Default = False) When set to **True**, an alert definition will be created for the configuration baseline deployment according to the settings below.
+- Generate Alerts: True or False (Default = False) When set to **True**, an alert definition is created for the configuration baseline deployment according to the settings below.
 When set to **False**, alert settings in this group are ignored.
-- When Compliance % Below: When compliance with this configuration baseline is below this percentage, an alert will be generated in Configuration Manager.
+- When Compliance % Below: When compliance with this configuration baseline is below this percentage, an alert is generated in Configuration Manager.
 Valid values: 1 - 99
 - After Date and Time: Alerts will be generated only after this period of time has elapsed from the configuration baseline’s deployment.
 - Also Generate a System Center Operations Manager Alert: True or False (Default = False).
    >[!NOTE]